cloudlinux/imunify360-documentation/docs/control_panel_integration/README.md

 john.example.com
 ```
 </div>
-If the domain name is presented, its certificate content with it's key should be written in cache, WebShield's pick up algorithm will find this match to serve with domain's Captcha page.
+If the domain name is presented, its certificate content with it's key should be written in cache, WebShield's pick up algorithm will find this match to serve with domain's Anti-Bot Challenge page.

 To attest this mechanisms, it is required:

 1. While using non-whitelisted IP (ideally an another machine that is not used to login), get the Graylist verdict.
-2. Visit the site and validate that no SSL errors occurred while Captcha is shown.
+2. Visit the site and validate that no SSL errors occurred while Anti-Bot Challenge is shown.

 The first step can be achieved in various ways, the one that is also checks the ModSecurity layer is to send specific test tags, as [per link](https://docs.imunify360.com/faq_and_known_issues/#_15-how-to-check-modsecurity-scan-works) describes.
 The approach is to send specific tags towards you site, trigger the test rule and get IP greylisted:
 <div class="notranslate">